What can mindfulness do for your children?

-Adding 5 or 10 minutes to your kids bedtime occasionally to do a meditation with them will do you both good in the long run.
+Adding 5 or 10 minutes to your kids bedtime to occasionally do a meditation with them will do you both good in the long run.
 They are going to bed 5 or 10 mins later.
 You are teaching them a skill for life.

-To be honest I don’t meditate every day for an hours.
+To be honest, I don’t meditate every day for hours.
 But I do meditate and most days I do 15-20 mins or thereabouts.
 Some days it’s 10, some 20.
 With my little one, at bedtime sometimes I’ll do 5 mins of meditation after story time.
 I really like Relax kids – The Wishing Star and Sitting Still Like a Frog…..or you can find soundbites for children on YouTube too.
 Just search for meditation for children.

 2. Put aside regular down time to engage and connect

 Another easy way to be more mindful with your children is to have one evening or one afternoon every week with no devices.
 Just to engage with your child… read, learn, play games.
 Maybe choose a game you’ll both like if you can.
-Play, draw, create, make, bake, whatever but get stuck in – be with them.
+Play, draw, create, make, bake, whatever, but get stuck in – be with them.
 Put your phone in another room so you don’t feel tempted to check it… just be there – with them.
-It’s surprising how easy it is to find ways around this but, if you do this already then you will know the benefits.
+It’s surprising how easy it is to find ways around this, but if you do this already then you will know the benefits.
 To be honest, to give your children all of you when you are with them is all they really want deep down.
 And when you play, just play, when you draw, just draw.
 Be there, and only there – when you do this, you’ll find enjoyment in those moments and you won’t even have to try.

 When you enjoy moments with your child, they will love it – plus they’ll remember these moments with you.
 Make it fun – this is about you both having fun.